AdamColton/gothic/gothicgo/readme.md

 ### Types

 The next tricky bit is types.
 A lot of that has to do with the package problem.
 Each Type knows it's PackageRef.
-And the Type interface includes a RelStr method that returns the type with the correct prefix.
+And the Type interface includes a PrefixString method that returns the type with the correct prefix.

 All instances of a type (such as a Struct or a Func) either fulfill the Type